vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <summary>What is the risk of a negative balance?</summary>

-Negative balance is a negative value of personal account balance for clients on prepaid payment system.
+Negative balance is a negative value of management console balance for clients on prepaid payment system.

 No penalties are charged on negative balance.
 To use the services and resources of the project it is necessary to have a positive balance.